QuickShift/offbeat/README.md

 ### Features

-* Three-staged update: Emission, Motion, Appearance. o Emission - memory allocation (double buffer swap), particle spawn. o Motion - position and velocity update. o Appearance - color and size update.
+* Three-staged update: Emission, Motion, Appearance.
+    * Emission - memory allocation (double buffer swap), particle spawn.
+    * Motion - position and velocity update.
+    * Appearance - color and size update.
-* Expressions that are used to represent and calculate various parameters for each stage. o Similar to AST expressions; currently has no recursion.
+* Expressions that are used to represent and calculate various parameters for each stage.
+    * Similar to AST expressions; currently has no recursion.
-* Can use either CPU or GPU for calculations. o GPU calculations were done using OpenGL compute shaders.
+* Can use either CPU or GPU for calculations.
+    * GPU calculations were done using OpenGL compute shaders.
 Curently it means that GPU calculation support is only available for engines using OpenGL 4.3 or higher.
-* Screen-space collision detection. o Uses depth and normal textures, thus is GPU-only.
+* Screen-space collision detection.
+    * Uses depth and normal textures, thus is GPU-only.
-* Creates vertex + index buffers (similar to [dear imgui](https://github.com/ocornut/imgui)) for particle rendering. o However, basically only relevant if CPU is used for the calculations.
+* Creates vertex + index buffers (similar to [dear imgui](https://github.com/ocornut/imgui)) for particle rendering.
+    * However, basically only relevant if CPU is used for the calculations.
 * Tried out the AZDO style OpenGL API -- GPU rendering implementation uses bindless textures.

 ### Preview